-- Child's Best Friend (perfect for a P.S. message – “In case I don't have time to write every boy and girl, please tell __ I'll be stopping by with presents too.")
+- Child's best friend (perfect for a P.S. message, such as, "In case I don't have time to write every boy and girl, please tell __ I'll be stopping by with presents there too.")

-You can also add any requests from Santa, such as getting to bed early on Christmas Eve, or requesting a favorite type of cookie be left out for him.
+You can also add any requests from Santa, such as getting to bed early on Christmas Eve or requesting that a favorite type of cookie be left out for him.
 Don't forget to sign the letter from Santa Claus.

 Get the letter postmarked from the North Pole.
 The United States Postal Service offers the Letters from Santa program.
-You'll need two envelopes, one that can fit inside the other.
-Place the letter you wrote into the smaller envelope, addressed to your child, with a return address from Santa Claus, North Pole.
+You'll need two envelopes, and one must fit inside the other.
+Place the letter you wrote into the smaller envelope addressed to your child with a return address from Santa Claus, North Pole.
 Affix the required postage to the envelope for it to be mailed back to you and seal it.
 Insert the smaller envelope into the larger envelope.
 Put the appropriate postage on the larger envelope and mail it to: